Etnarion/LaboSMTP/README.md

 ## How to run the program
 In order to run the program, you have to indicate in the "victims.txt" file located in the root directory of the program every friends email address you want to prank.
 To do so, you just have to write each address on a new line like so:
-mail1@ok.com
+> mail1@ok.com
 mail2@gmouille.com
 mail3@grable.com

-The second file to fill is named "messages.txt" and must contains each message you want to send to your friends.
+The second file to fill is named "messages.txt" and must contain each message you want to send to your friends.
 It must be formated as shown bellow :
-START_MSG
+>START_MSG
 First message
 END_MSG
 START_MSG